weso/CWR-DataApi/README.md

 Issues are managed at the GitHub [project issues page][].

 ## Building the code
-The application is coded in Python and tested for Python 2 and 3.
+The application has been coded in Python, and tested for various versions of the Python 2 and 3 interpreter.

 Dependencies are indicated on requirements.txt.

 ### Prerequisites
 Requires Python 2.6, 2.7, 3.2, 3.3 or 3.4.